tracymedcalf/function-programming-in-racket/README.md

 ## The Basic Idea
 A Racket function returns the last expression it evaluates.
 That means there is no return statement.
 In fact, there are no statements in Racket, just a series of expressions to be evaluated.

-What is an expression in Racket?
-Anything that starts with an opening parenthesis.
+An opening parenthesis tells Racket to evaluate the expression that follows.
 ```
 (+ 1 3)
 > 4